Using Nametag in Tines Stories

 At this point Nametag is configured to send webhooks to Tines when someone shares data with you (via your Nametag environment) and Tines is configured to receive and validate the webhooks that Nametag sends.

-The webhook body is JSON that looks like
+The webhook body is JSON that looks like, for example:

 {